 The heart of C.U.R.E.
 Childhood Cancer Association is its Parent Advocate program.
 Certainly, C.U.R.E.’s outreach efforts, fundraising activities, research initiatives, and educational liaison efforts are all crucial to the organization’s mission of helping pediatric cancer and blood disorder patients.
 It’s the Parent Advocates, however, who are in the trenches, providing support of every stripe to family members as they voyage through treatment and beyond.

 First established in the mid-1980s, the Parent Advocate program is ever-evolving to address the needs of patients and parents.
-Its latest effort, the C.U.R.E.
-Book Club, provides another way for family members to socialize and to shake off the stress, at least for a little while.

 Other Ways We Help